leonardomenti/google_speech_to_text/README.md

                 num_chars_printed = 0
 ```

-Modify a little bit this function behaviour in order to answer to add the user's desire of creating a new folder and showing files.
+Modify a litle bit this function behaviour in order to answer to add the user's desire of creating a new folder and showing files.

+## How to deliver the assignment

+Produce a README file with all the screeshots and comments in order to
+let us understand what you have done.